Contents

 // → { account, entries: [{ txnId, amount, postedAt }, …], cursor: null }

-Each entry names the transaction it came from, the signed amount applied to this account, and when it posted — enough to render a statement row without a second lookup.
+Each entry names the transaction it came from, the signed amount applied to this account, and when it posted, enough to render a statement row with no follow-up query.

 A posting or a payout by id

 When you already hold an id and want the one record behind it, these resolve it.
-Both return null rather than throwing when the id is unknown, so a missing record is a value you handle, not an error you catch.
+Both return null rather than throwing when the id is unknown.

 // → { txnId: "txn_8821", legs: [{ account, amount }, …], meta: {…} }